grafana/grafana/docs/sources/enterprise/aws-secrets-plugin.md

 By default, Grafana stores all encrypted secrets in its own SQL database.
 To store secrets in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), use the AWS Secrets Manager plugin.
 This is limited to datasource secrets as of Grafana version 9.1, but future versions will include all secrets, such as user credentials.

-There are a number of configuration options available that determine secret storage behavior in AWS Secrets Manager.
-We also provide the ability to migrate secrets from existing Grafana instances to AWS Secrets Manager.
-We provide a degree of backwards compatibility so that the plugin can be quickly uninstalled, but it has some [limitations](#limitations).
+You can configure options in the plugin to determine secret storage behavior in AWS Secrets Manager, and also migrate secrets from existing Grafana instances to AWS Secrets Manager.
+We also provide backward compatibility so that the plugin can be safely uninstalled, with some [limitations](#limitations).

 ## Installation